skogseth/hzrd/README.md

 });
 ```

-The `HzrdCell` provides memory safe, multithreaded, shared mutability.
+HzrdCell provides memory safe, multithreaded, shared mutability.
 But this isn't all that useful.
 We often want some sort of synchronization to avoid races (not data races, just general races).

-## `HzrdReader`/`HzrdWriter`
+## HzrdReader/HzrdWriter
 One way to avoid race conditions is to allow multiple readers, but only one writer.
-This is what the `HzrdReader`/`HzrdWriter` pair provides.
+This is what the HzrdReader/HzrdWriter pair provides.
 The readers hold a reference to the writer, no internal synchronization is used, so we need to use scoped threads in this case:

 ```rust
 use hzrd::pair::{HzrdReader, HzrdWriter};